RebeccaWPerry/python_data_wrangling/README.md

 You can choose between 3.6 and 2.7.
 If you are just starting out and aren't tied to any legacy code, I recommend going for 3.6.
 You can download either version here: https://www.anaconda.com/download/

 After completing the installation (could take up to 30 minutes), you will need to verify that it installed correctly following the steps below.
-To follow these steps you need to find the terminal or command prompt on your computer.
+To follow these steps you need to find the Terminal or Command Prompt on your computer.
 You will be able to find Terminal on a Mac or Linux laptop and a Command Prompt on a Windows laptop.
-If there is somewhere you are used to clicking and then typing to pull up a program, that's where you would be typing Terminal or Command to pull up either of those programs.
+If there is somewhere you are used to clicking and then typing the name of a program to search for it (e.g the start or Windows menu), that's where you would be typing Terminal or Command to pull up either of those programs.

 ### I already have Python on my computer